Gluten is a term that refers to a mixture of different proteins that are found in some grains including wheat, barley, and rye.

 Fresh vegetables are an important part of a gluten-free diet.

 Most plain canned and frozen vegetables are safe, however, check the nutrition label just to be certain.

 Avoid canned or frozen vegetables with added sauces, seasonings, or flavorings unless the package is specifically labeled gluten-free.

 Fresh fruits are also an important part of a gluten-free diet.

 Canned and frozen plain fruits should be safe.

 Much like with frozen and canned vegetables, avoid those with added sauces or flavorings unless the package specifically states that the item is gluten-free.

-The primary ingredients in fruit spreads are fruit, sugar and pectin, a fruit-derived starch that acts as a thickener and do not contain gluten.
+The primary ingredients in fruit spreads are fruit, sugar, and pectin, a fruit-derived starch that acts as a thickener and does not contain gluten.

 Just to be safe read the ingredient list to ensure there are no hidden wheat-containing products.

 Look for the “contains” label if there is any doubt.